 You can reduce the chances of giving in to less-nutritious choices by storing healthful go-to foods in your refrigerator.
 Low-fat dairy, fruits, vegetables, lean protein sources, and whole grains are convenient, nutritious, and fresh.
-With the right foods in your fridge, you can fastly put together a more nutritious, lower in calorie, and less expensive than a take-out pizza meal.
+With the right foods in your fridge, you can fastly put together a more nutritious, lower in calories, and less expensive than a take-out pizza meal.

 Most of the carbs in whole-wheat tortillas are complex carbs, which fortunately don't cause your blood sugar levels to spike.
 If you’re in a savoury mood, sprinkle low-fat shredded cheese over a tortilla and toast for a deliciously melty snack.
 For a sweet craving, indulge in a toasted tortilla drizzled with agave syrup and a sprinkle of cinnamon.

 Ask us about Mother Nature's most versatile low-cal foods and we shall name eggs.
-Packed with protein, one large egg costs you approximately 75 calories, though various ways of cooking it will change the total.
+Packed with protein, one large egg costs you approximately 75 calories, through various ways of cooking it will change the total.
 Keep a dozen in your fridge and use these when you’re stumped at supper or snack time.

 Ditch your greasy, crunchy snacks like potato chips and buttery crackers for a wholesome alternative- raw almonds.
 These sweet nuts also make a great addition to smoothies, cereals, and non-fat yogurt.
 Chuck your almonds into the fridge to prevent its natural oils from oxidation, as oxidized oils have harmful free radicals.

-Velvety smooth peanut butter often gets a bad rap as a fatty food, but eaten in moderation, it’s much more nourishing than plain butter.
+Velvety smooth peanut butter often gets a bad rap as a fatty food but eaten in moderation, it’s much more nourishing than plain butter.
 Packed with healthy monounsaturated fats and folate (a B vitamin), peanut butter helps produce new cells.
 Spread some on whole-grain pita or brown bread and you won't feel hungry for long.
-Other nut butters, like almond, cashew, or walnut, serve as delicious options, too.
+Other nut butter, like almond, cashew, or walnut, serve as delicious options, too.

 Buy your own to wash and chop.
-Or pick up prewashed, pre-cut veggies like broccoli, carrots, cauliflower, snow peas, and celery to serve as a snack, toss into salads, or steam.
+Or pick up pre-washed, pre-cut veggies like broccoli, carrots, cauliflower, snow peas, and celery to serve as a snack, toss into salads, or steam.

 Load your shelves with these delicious, nutritious foods, and we promise that your kids will stop begging you for junk food.